Blood-C: The Last Dark: Plot

 Facing the task force unit, she fights the head of Tower's security forces Kutō, killing him after he uses a vial of Saya's blood to transform into an Elder Bairn hybrid.
 Finding Fumito in the building's basement, she also finds Kuroto with him, before succumbing to a drug given by Kuroto.
 Fumito and Kuroto—whose family has the power to control Elder Bairns—were working together, with each killing the others' families to take control of Tower and Seventh Heaven.
 Saya also learns that the Elder Bairn who tried to kill Mana was Mana's father.
-When Kuroto attempts to kill him to control Shrovetide, Fumito stabs him with a phial of Saya's blood, transforming Kuroto into an Elder Bairn seed.
+When Kuroto attempts to kill him to control Shrovetide, Fumito stabs him with a phial of Saya's blood, transforming Kuroto into an Elder Bairn seed and killing him.

 Fumito reveals his intent to dissolve Shrovetide using Saya's blood as the ratio of humans to Elder Bairns has shifted drastically due to the Elder Bairn seemingly dying out.
 As Saya recovers from the drug, Fumito fuses with the seed, which hatches into a giant Elder Bairn which Saya slays.
 A weakened Fumito reveals that he transformed himself into an Elder Bairn hybrid to become closer to Saya and free her from her oath not to feed on humans.
 Accepting that he has lost their wager, he impales himself on Saya's sword.
 Saddened at being left alone again, Saya does not return to SIRRUT, instead opting to disappear.
-In the aftermath, Yūka becomes Tokyo's governor and repeals the Youth Ordinance Bill, the members of SIRRUT return to a normal life, and Mana begins searching for Saya.
+In the aftermath, Yūka becomes Tokyo's governor and repeals the Youth Ordinance Bill, the members of SIRRUT return to a normal life, and Mana begins searching for Saya as the glimpse of her appears on the street of Tokyo.